selinaerhabor/memory-game/README.md

 * This process was also tested for login modal.

 **Hint Button**
-> "You can include the option for hints to be provide help during the game"
+> "You can include the option for hints to provide help during the game"

+*Clicked the “Hint” Button.
+*When the Hint button was pressed, the game repeated the last selected buzzer in the sequence so far.
+*For level 3, I pressed the first buzzer in sequence and then pressed the hint button.
+*An 'X' appeared on the game screen and an error modal message appeared, explaining that the hint button is only available before the user has started their attempt for a level.

 **Start Button**